immunefi-team/Bounty_Boosts/Alchemix/31381 - [SC - Low] Alchemix  Incorrect Initialisation of struct in....md

 # Alchemix : Incorrect Initialisation of struct in `checkpoint()` routine of votingEscrow

-Submitted on Fri May 17 2024 13:51:58 GMT-0400 (Atlantic Standard Time) by @Norah for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)
+Submitted on May 17th 2024 at 19:51:58 UTC by @Norah for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)

 Report ID: #31381